alekszreyes/104/README.md

 ## Polymorphism

-Sometimes you can have different classes that have the same function but each function does different things.
+*Lecture notes p.
+96*

-You can take a pointer, assign it to one of the objects, call the function of that object, and then repeat for a different object.
+Determining which version of a class member function to call at runtime — is called polymorphism, which literally means “many forms”: the object stored in a variable could be one of many forms, and the execution will do “the right thing” for the current object.

 Here is a simple example.